 The first careful step is not to make any moves without consulting with your divorce attorney first.
 Any change in assets has the potential to derail a divorce proceeding.
-But considering what the various insurance options are within a proposed divorce settlement should be a priority.
+But considering what the various insurance options are within a proposed divorce settlement or decree should be a priority.

 In fact, it may be required.
 Many divorce settlements these days are requiring life insurance policies be purchased and maintained to provide for alimony and child support in case the major bread-winner dies while alimony or child support is still owed.

-If it is known that life insurance will be a requirement for one or both parties in the divorce, the parties can each start looking into applying for life insurance.
+If it is known that life insurance will be a requirement for one or both parties in the divorce decree, the parties can each start looking into applying for life insurance.
 It is extremely important to make sure that attorneys for both parties are aware and approve of any and all steps you take.

 Prior to divorce proceedings, attorneys will typically take a look at what the financial situations of each person will be.

 It can be difficult to determine the exact amount necessary in a life insurance policy, but a starting place could be to look at the amount of alimony and/or child support you will owe or be owed until the youngest child is eighteen years old.

 This calculator may be helpful in providing you with an insurance estimate in the ballpark of what you can expect.
 In addition, you should probably become familiar with the categories of insurance— whole life, term, universal, to name a few—and how they may apply to your situation.
 But it’s always wise to speak with your attorney and a financial professional to help navigate through the many coverage options available.